Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 MYPY_CACHE_DIR: ${{ github.workspace }}/.mypy_cache

-Environment variable injection guarantees absolute path separation.
-This prevents cross-job contamination in matrix builds.
+Explicit environment variable injection guarantees absolute path separation and prevents cross-job contamination in matrix builds.

 Rule Suppression for Type-Overlap Elimination

 Ruff performs syntactic analysis while mypy executes semantic type inference.
 Enabling both creates diagnostic duplication.
-You must disable ruff rules that mypy already validates strictly.
+Disable ruff rules that mypy already validates strictly.

-Ignore ANN* annotation rules when mypy --strict is active.
+Ignore ANN* annotation rules when mypy --strict is active — mypy’s disallow_untyped_defs and related flags already enforce annotation completeness.
 Exclude F821 if mypy handles import resolution.
-Configure pyproject.toml to enforce a lint-only profile.
-Validate suppression by running ruff check --diff.

 [tool.ruff]